Practitioner Motives to Use Different Hyperparameter Optimization Methods: Results

 \subsection{Hyperparameter Optimization Practices}

-In the following, we first briefly introduce the used HPO methods.
-Second, we report the goals pursued by the study participants and which of the four HPO methods practitioners used to achieve which goals.
-Third, we introduce fourteen contextual factors and how they can influence practitioners in their decisions for HPO methods to achieve specific goals.
+The following first briefly describes what \ac{HPO} methods the study participants used.
+Second, we report the goals pursued by the study participants and which of the four \ac{HPO} methods practitioners used to attain what goals.
+Third, we introduce fourteen contextual factors and how they can influence practitioners in their decisions for \ac{HPO} methods to achieve specific goals.